REPRESENTATION FOR COLLEGES, UNIVERSITIES, CONFERENCES & GOVERNING BODIES

-The team at Kennyhertz Perry is uniquely suited to guide college athletes through all of these types of issues with respect to the multitude of rules and laws set forth by the National Collegiate Athletic Association (NCAA), National Junior College Athletic Association (NJCAA), National Association of Intercollegiate Athletics (NAIA), and the National Federation of High School Athletic Associations (NFHSAA).
+The team at Kennyhertz Perry is uniquely suited to guide college athletes through all of these types of issues with respect to the multitude of rules and laws set forth by the National Collegiate Athletic Association (NCAA), National Junior College Athletic Association (NJCAA), National Association of Intercollegiate Athletics (NAIA), the National Federation of High School Athletic Associations (NFHSAA), universities, and states.

-The attorneys at Kennyhertz Perry all have years of experience advocating for clients in high stakes matters and advising them on related issues.
+The attorneys at Kennyhertz Perry all have years of experience advocating for clients in high-stakes matters and advising them on related issues.
 In addition, and most importantly, attorney Mit Winter is a former Division I scholarship basketball player with extensive experience working on collegiate athletics legal matters.
-Mit has first-hand experience in understanding the pressures and demands faced by college athletes both on and off the field, and has represented a number of sports-related clients in his practice, including the Big 12 Conference, Conference USA, the NCAA, and the NFL.
+Mit has the first-hand experience in understanding the pressures and demands faced by college athletes both on and off the field and has represented college athletes in a variety of matters in his practice.

 Mit is widely regarded as an expert in collegiate sports law and frequently writes on these legal issues.
+Most recently, Mit has become known as an expert on name, image, and likeness (NIL) rights for college athletes and is often sought out by the media to comment on recent developments in this area.
 He is also the founder and chairman of the Kansas City Metropolitan Bar Association’s Sports and Entertainment Law Committee and serves as a Regional Captain in the states of Kansas and Missouri for the Sports Lawyers Association’s (“SLA”) Outreach Committee.

 - NCAA Student-Athlete Sports Litigation